 NPM1-mutated acute myeloid leukemia (AML) represents the largest molecular subgroup of adult AML.
-NPM1-mutated AML is recognizable by molecular techniques and immunohistochemistry which, when combined, can solve difficult diagnostic problems (including identification of myeloid sarcoma and NPM1 mutations outside exon 12).
-According to the 2022 European LeukemiaNet (ELN), determining the mutational status of NPM1 (and FLT3) is a mandatory step for the genetic-based risk stratification of AML.
-Monitoring of MRD by RT-qPCR, combined with ELN risk-stratification, can guide therapeutic decisions at post-remission stage.
+NPM1-mutated AML is recognizable by molecular techniques and immunohistochemistry, which, when combined, can solve difficult diagnostic problems (including identification of myeloid sarcoma and NPM1 mutations outside exon 12).
+According to updated 2022 European LeukemiaNet (ELN) guidelines, determining the mutational status of NPM1 (and FLT3) is a mandatory step for the genetic-based risk stratification of AML.
+Monitoring of measurable residual disease (MRD) by qRT-PCR, combined with ELN risk stratification, can guide therapeutic decisions at the post-remission stage.
 Here, we review the criteria for appropriate diagnosis and molecular monitoring of NPM1-mutated AML.